h2non/nar/README.md

 ### Executables

-`nar` also provides support for creating **executables binary-like** archives which has `node` binary embedded, and therefore, is not required to have node.js already installed in the target OS
+`nar` also provides support for creating **executables binary-like** archives which has `node/io.js` binary embedded, and therefore, is not required to have node.js already installed in the target OS

 This is a useful feature when you need to deploy or test